dittethorgaard/OnlineMagasin/README.md

 ## Usage

-* Copy the folder named `boilerplate` in your Filemagager
+* Copy the folder named `OnlineMagasin` in your Filemagager
 * Paste the folder somewhere suitable.
 * Rename the folder to something usefull.